codelion/gramtest/README.md

 ## FAQ

 - _Can I use this particular grammar with GramTest?_

-- As long as the input grammar is described in BNF it is possible to use it with GramTest to generate random strings.
+As long as the input grammar is described in BNF it is possible to use it with GramTest to generate random strings.
 Several grammars that you find online are not given in proper BNF format, have comments/text in some productions, or do not have complete clauses.
 Verify that the grammar you are using doesn't have any bugs before using it.

 - _Why did you choose BNF and not EBNF/ABNF/etc. as the input format for GramTest?_

-- BNF was the simplest of all formats to use, it is certainly possible to implement another input format but it is going to be a non-trivial excercise.
+BNF was the simplest of all formats to use, it is certainly possible to implement another input format but it is going to be a non-trivial excercise.
 You will need to implement your own [generator](https://github.com/codelion/gramtest/blob/master/src/main/java/com/sourceclear/gramtest/GeneratorVisitor.java) that can create strings based on each type of production in the grammar.

+- _Where can I find some sample BNF grammars to use?_

+Several examples are available in the [test folder](https://github.com/codelion/gramtest/tree/master/src/test/resources).
+You can refer to the unit tests to see how they can be used.